teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 {'turtle': 'Spike', 'dog': 'Fluffy', 'cat': 'Muffin'}
 ```

-You can use a fore loop to print each key name in the dictionary.
+You can use a for loop to print each key name in the dictionary.

 Add the following to Dictionary.py: